-Ever been in a public house and watched a table full of seriously cool people talking about books and thought, “Man, they look seriously cool.
-I would like to be one those people.”?
-Well, I did.
+You've probably been in a public house and watched a table full of seriously cool people talking about books and thought, “Man, they look seriously cool.
+I would like to be one those people."
+Well, I have.
 And now I am.

 My long-time pal and former co-English degree taker Hannah asked me to be part of a new book group in late 2017.
 I was keen on the idea, though nearly turned the offer down because I have three small children, a freelance business to run and no ability to read anything beyond 9pm without instantly falling asleep.